rifatz-the-analyst/Retail-Sales-Inventory-Optimization-Analysis/README.md

 Overall inventory analysis across all stores:

-- The Mini Basketball Hoop has 234 units in stock and 2.30 orders per day.
-Therefore, the coverage stock days are 99.67 days (highest).
-Ideally, inventory should be 71 units for 30 days, resulting in an excess of 163 units.
-Consequently, the excess inventory of Mini Basketball Hoops ties up approximately $1,467 in capital.
+- The Mini Basketball Hoop has 234 units in stock and 2.55 units sold per day.
+Therefore, the coverage stock days are 91.61 days (highest).
+Ideally, inventory should be 76 units for 30 days, resulting in an excess of 163 units.
+Consequently, the excess inventory of Mini Basketball Hoops ties up approximately $1,422 in capital.
-- The Dino Egg has 649 units in stock and 75.8 orders per day.
-Therefore, the coverage stock days are 8.56 days (lowest).
-It looks healthy stock, because the inventory coverage days not less than 7 days.
+- The Dino Egg has 649 units in stock and 104.03 units sold per day.
+Therefore, the coverage stock days are 6.24 days (lowest).
+Ideally, inventory should be 729 units for 7 days.
+Consequently, the lack inventory of Mini Basketball Hoops makes approximately $800 potential revenue loss.

 However, inventory analysis reveals a mismatch between stock levels and actual demand across stores.
 If we analyse every store inventory, some stores have risky and excessive products:

 - Many top-selling products have fewer than 7 days of inventory coverage.
-There are 40 of 50 stores that have at least one product that inventory coverage days fewer than 7 days.
+Every single store has at least one product that inventory coverage days fewer than 7 days.
 Some products are completely out of stock in certain stores.
 - Several lower-demand products have more than 30 days of inventory coverage.
 Top 5 product by coverage days in every single store are higher than 30 days.

 These conditions create two business risks:

 - Lost sales opportunities from stockouts on high-demand and low-stocks products.
 For example, the inventory analysis in Ciudad de Mexico 2 Store (highest average daily order).
-It has six products with lowest coverage days that fewer than 7 days.
-Those products have $1,120 potential revenue loss.
+It has eight products with lowest coverage days that fewer than 7 days.
+Those products have $1,749 potential revenue loss.
 - Increased holding costs from excess inventory on slower-moving products, especially on low-demand and high-stocks products.
 For example, the inventory analysis in Morelia 1 Store (highest coverage days).
 It has twelve products with highest coverage days that more than 30 days.
-Those products have $1,591 excess inventory value.
+Those products have $1,511 excess inventory value.

 With Q4 approaching and historical data suggesting stronger seasonal demand, inventory allocation becomes increasingly important to maintain product availability and support revenue growth.